adammaj1/color_gradient/README.md

 Features of Linas gradient:
 * non monotone ( see black curve)
 * complex = consist of 4 monotone segments
-* the red-yellow discontinuity can be seen as a [jump discontinuity](https://en.wikipedia.org/wiki/Classification_of_discontinuities#Jump_discontinuity) of black curve at gradient position 0.753333
+* the red-yellow discontinuity can be seen as a [jump discontinuity](https://en.wikipedia.org/wiki/Classification_of_discontinuities#Jump_discontinuity) of the green, red and black curve at gradient position 0.753333

 ```txt
 0.743333	 210	166	0